GraphiteEditor/Graphite/website/content/volunteer/guide/student-projects/_index.md

 - [Report and weekly updates](https://github.com/GraphiteEditor/Graphite/discussions/1771)
 - [Rawkit library](https://crates.io/crates/rawkit)

 **Outcomes:** A Rust library that implements raw photo decoding functionality to native Rust.
-A clean, well-structured code base and API.
+A clean, well-structured codebase and API.
 At a minimum, demonstrate the successful end-to-end decoding, debayering, and color space handling of Sony ARW format photos in Graphite.
 Publish the library to crates.io.

 **Background:** For Graphite to work as a photo editing app, it needs to import raw photos.
 These contain compressed sensor imagery and metadata in a variety of formats.
 Sony ARW is the first target and additional camera brands are stretch goals.
 Graphite needs a library written in pure Rust with a suitable (non-GPL) license, which does not currently exist in the ecosystem, so we need to create one ourselves.